slerman12/Help-me/3-Grads-Alliance.md

 If enough people (especially faculty, grads, and students) give a shit, they have no choice.
 Join.

-I can run this, but will largely leave it as a platform for discussion and planning.
+I can run this, but will largely leave it as a platform for democratized, loosely-moderated discussion and planning.